connectomicslab/connectomemapper3/paper/paper.md

   environment in which the pipelines are guarantee to run, and where all dependencies are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.
+At the time EEG is being integrated, CMP3 already provides a collection of interfaces dedicated for this modality that would allow anyone to map the connectivity derived from EEG in the CMP3 framework, as demonstrated in a tutorial notebook.

 \textbf{A revisited and extended multi-scale cortical parcellation scheme.}
 CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI]